After four years, you might believe my English has improved (I hope it has) so I'm checking again and fixing some things.

 The flutter of an owl, no, not an owl: his owl, made him react and notice that he had been sitting there for almost an hour without looking at any place in special, lost in his own thoughts.

 "Hello," he smiled at receiving the bird on his lap, "Thank you, I'll reward you later".

-"Dear Harry, It would be a pleasure having you here all the summer!, ask your uncles if they let you (we don't want to get you in troubles, sweetheart).
+"Dear Harry, It would be a pleasure having you here all summer!, ask your uncles if they let you (we don't want to get you in trouble, sweetheart).
 I believe that I already told you that your..."

 The letter was changing the topic every two lines until turning into some kind of encyclopedia of twelve volumes signed by Molly Weasley with a little PS from Ron, which had said "Hello".

 "Don't worry Hed, if we are lucky and my uncles don't want me here anymore, we will have the best holidays of our lives," he said caressing her plumage while the bird huddled friendly.

 Not so far away, he saw the Dursley's car: he hadn't seen them yet because they were on a trip at the moment that he came back.
 His uncle parked almost brutally, getting off the car at seeing him sitting at the door.